Trinidad mangroves

 The Trinidad mangroves ecoregion (WWF ID: NT1436) covers the separate mangrove forest areas on the coast of the island of Trinidad, in the country of Trinidad and Tobago.
 The character of the mangroves is affected by the large amount of fresh water flowing out of the Orinoco River and Amazon River to the south, which flow northwest around the island.
 The mangroves of Trinidad are found on all coasts, and are usually in the estuaries of rivers, but also found in coastal lagoons.

 Location and description

-The largest mangrove wetland on Trinidad is the Nariva Swamp, a permanent brackish lagoon, on the east coast.
+The largest wetland on Trinidad is the Nariva Swamp, a permanent brackish lagoon, on the east coast.
 It is separated from the sea by a sand bar, and has a salinity of 18-25 ‰.
 The water level typically fluctuates by 0.6 - 1.9 meters.
 The second largest is the Caroni Swamp, formed where the Caroni River enters Gulf of Paria just south of Port of Spain in the northwest of the island.
 The ecoregion surrounding the mangroves on the inland side is Trinidad and Tobago moist forests, except for the Caroni Swamp, which is surrounded by a thin band of Trinidad and Tobago dry forests.